Undergraduate Student Handbook

 8. Program Information

 A program leading to the Bachelor of Science in Materials Science and Engineering (BSMSE) degree is offered by the School of Materials Science and Engineering.
 This chapter of the School of Materials Science and Engineering Undergraduate Student Handbook provides detailed information on the requirements for the BSMSE degree.
 This information is based on the Georgia Tech General Catalog.
-If you plan to graduate under an earlier edition of the catalog, refer to Chapter XIII of this handbook.
+If you plan to graduate under an earlier edition of the catalog, refer to Section 15 of this handbook.

 Bachelor of Science in Materials Science and Engineering Curriculum – The BSMSE curriculum requirements can be found in the General Catalog.